ESPRI-Mod/es-vocab/documentation/docs/DD_creation_example.md

 ```
 * the model classes :
-Fist thing fist lets name our class like the datadesciptor with a upper first letter.
+First thing first let's name our class like the datadesciptor with a upper first letter.
 ```
 classes:
     Activity: